Southern California Seminary MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Arts in Marriage and Family Therapy (MAMFT)

-Campus Locations: Main campus at 2075 East Madison Avenue, El Cajon, California 92019, affiliated with Shadow Mountain Community Church.
+Campus Location: Main campus at 2075 East Madison Avenue, El Cajon, California 92019, affiliated with Shadow Mountain Community Church.
 The Graduate School of Behavioral Sciences offices are located on the main campus.
+See the Southern California Seminary home page.

 Modality: Blended.
 Coursework is delivered through a combination of on-campus and online courses, allowing students to mix in-person and distance learning as their schedules allow.
 Specific weekly class meeting days and times are not published on the public program pages; confirm with the program.

-Licensure Track: LMFT.
+Licensure Track: California LMFT.
 The curriculum is designed to meet California BBS educational requirements for LMFT licensure.

 Accreditation: Institutional accreditation through the Transnational Association of Christian Colleges and Schools (TRACS), with Category IV accredited status reaffirmed through 2026 per TRACS records.
 State approval through the California Bureau for Private Postsecondary Education (BPPE).
 The program is listed on the California Board of Behavioral Sciences (BBS) approved program list for LMFT educational requirements.
 The program does not hold COAMFTE or CACREP accreditation.